Valdes-Tresanco-MS/AMDock/README.md

 **UNINSTALL**

-search the installation directory and execute `./uninstall.sh` and follow instructions<br>
+search the installation directory and execute `./uninstall.sh` and follow instructions

 To view the update history, please check Changes_History file